Mizo people: Sailo rule

 Lallula's grandson Lalsavunga was a prominent chief who founded the village of Aizawl and conquered the Thado chief Siakzapau, the Hmârs allied to the Thado and conquered the Hualngo under Zahuata.
-Lalsavunga's son, Vanhnuailiana was termed the greatest of all under the skies and founded the famous settlement of Tualte which houses famous warriors such as Vâna Pa and Zampuimanga.
+Lalsavunga's son, Vanhnuailiana was termed the greatest of all under the skies and founded the prominently documented settlement of Tualte, which houses culturally revered warriors such as Vâna Pa and Zampuimanga.
 Vanhnuailiana subjugated various Lai tribes and conquered land for the Lusei.
 Lallula's youngest son, Vûta subdued the Zadêng chiefs and fought against the southern Sailos known as Haulong under Chief Lalpuithanga.

 The consolidation of the Sailo rule introduced for the first time a ruling tribe that imposed distinct socio-cultural norms on all other tribes.
 The development of the Sailo confederation continued to attract more and more assimilation and integration of subtribes, who would give up their individual identities and towards a uniform and unified identity.
 Vanlalchhuanawma argues that the resentment of integration and Sailo rule made non-Lusei Mizos reject the Mizo identity and disperse towards Manipur, Cachar and Tripura.
 The remaining Mizo tribes under Sailo rule accepted Duhlián ṭawng and assumed the Lusei identity.